odin-lang/Odin/core/crypto/README.md

 ```
 For example uses of all available algorithms, please see the tests within `tests/core/crypto`.

+#### Thread safety
+The crypto package is not thread-safe at the moment.
+This may change in the future.

 ### Disclaimer
 The algorithms were ported out of curiosity and due to interest in the field.
 We have not had any of the code verified by a third party or tested/fuzzed by any automatic means.